Atovaquone and Proguanil

 Use: Labeled Indications

-Malaria prevention: Prophylaxis of Plasmodium falciparum malaria, including areas where chloroquine resistance has been reported
+Malaria due to Plasmodium falciparum, prevention: Prophylaxis of P. falciparum malaria, including areas where chloroquine resistance has been reported

-Malaria treatment: Treatment of acute, uncomplicated P. falciparum malaria
+Malaria (uncomplicated) due to P. falciparum, treatment: Treatment of acute, uncomplicated P. falciparum malaria

 Hypersensitivity to atovaquone, proguanil, or any component of the formulation; prophylactic use in severe renal impairment (CrCl <30 mL/minute)

-Prevention of malaria: Oral: Atovaquone/proguanil 250 mg/100 mg once daily; start 1-2 days prior to entering a malaria-endemic area, continue throughout the stay and for 7 days after returning.
+Prevention of P. falciparum malaria: Atovaquone/proguanil 250 mg/100 mg once daily; start 1 to 2 days prior to entering a malaria-endemic area, continue throughout the stay and for 7 days after returning.

-Treatment of acute malaria: Oral: Atovaquone/proguanil 1000 mg/400 mg as a single dose, once daily for 3 consecutive days
+Treatment of uncomplicated P. falciparum malaria: Atovaquone/proguanil 1,000 mg/400 mg once daily for 3 consecutive days

 Refer to adult dosing.